litmuschaos/litmus-docs/website/docs/user-guides/re-run-experiment.md

 ## 1. Go to the chaos experiments sections

-In the `Chaos experiment` page, and click on the play icon for the specific schedule you wish to re-run:
+In the **Chaos experiment** page, and click on the play icon for the specific schedule you wish to re-run:

 <img src={require('../assets/user-guides/injecting-fault/re-run-workflow/step-1.png').default} />

-## 2. Click on the `Run Experiment` option
+## 2. Select Run Experiment option

 Having re-run a particular experiment, you will redirected to the chaos studio for the particular execution and see that it has started to run as per the experiment configurations: